guilhermeRRS/nrp/README.md

 # nrp
-An approach to deal with a mathematical model for the Nurse Roastering Problem
+An approach to deal with a mathematical model for the Nurse Rostering Problem

 This code intends to help the study of the Nurse Rostering Problem.
 Here it is possible to collect the data avaiable in [http://www.schedulingbenchmarks.org/nrp/] and is implemented the model proposed by Tim Curtois, Rong Qu [http://www.schedulingbenchmarks.org/papers/computational_results_on_new_staff_scheduling_benchmark_instances.pdf], rewritten by Erfan Rahimian, Kerem Akartunah, John Levine [https://www.sciencedirect.com/science/article/abs/pii/S0377221716307822].